 Published at Monday, January 13th 2020, 09:30:25 AM by Wendy Collins.
 Alphabet Worksheet.
 Some free worksheets are not good quality − the pictures are fuzzy, backgrounds print grey or speckled − and children tend to notice these things.
 If you are using the worksheets to educate your child, you may want to choose good quality worksheets that encourage your child to produce good quality work.
 After all, it's a little difficult to ask your child to color within the lines and work neatly when the worksheet they are filling in hasn't done the same.

-Published at Monday, November 04th 2019, 14:31:04 PM. printable exercises By Wendy Collins.
+Published at Monday, December 09th 2019, 19:43:49 PM. english worksheets By Brian Dougherty.
 The next activity that was hugely successful in helping my class learn about color mixing is an idea that I saw at Teach Preschool.
 We finger painted color wheels, and I would say each child chose to participate in this for at least 25 minutes!
 I printed off a color wheel for each child, and I put red, yellow, and blue on their painting plate.
 There was enough space in between each color to form a new color to be mixed.
 They painted the red, left a blank space, then painted yellow.
 Then they mixed the red and yellow on their plate to make orange and added it to the color wheel.
 We continued this until we had red, orange, yellow, green, blue, and purple on the color wheel.
 I felt that this specific activity really sank into their minds and gave them a great understanding of color mixing — one that words could never do justice with.